Sergei Fedorov: CSKA Moscow

 Fedorov was general manager of CSKA Moscow from the 2012-13 KHL season to the 2016-17 KHL season.

 On July 14, 2021, Fedorov was named head coach of CSKA.
-In his first season, he brought CSKA back from a 3–1 series deficit to win the Gagarin Cup in 7 games.
+In his first two seasons, he brought CSKA to win back-to-back Gagarin Cup in 7 games.
+His contract was not renewed following a sub-par 2023–24 season, where CSKA was eliminated from the Gagarin Cup Playoffs in the first round by eventual finalists Lokomotiv Yaroslavl.

 Personal life

 Fedorov was born to Viktor and Natalia Fedorov in Pskov.
 Fedorov claimed he and tennis star Anna Kournikova were married in 2001.
 Kournikova's representatives deny any marriage to Fedorov, however Fedorov's agent, Pat Brisson, claims that although he doesn't know when they got married, he knew "he [Fedorov] was married".
 Although she claims to have never married the hockey superstar, she did turn over her South Beach condo as part of the divorce.
 Fedorov was also romantically linked to actress Tara Reid in 2004.

 Fedorov is presently married to Corrina Fedorov.
-Together they have a daughter named Aleksandra.
+Together they have a daughter named Aleksandra and a son named Viktor (named after Federov's father).

 Fedorov also had a cereal named after him called Fedorov Crunch.

 In 2006, Fedorov appeared in Soccer Aid, a football game that takes place in England pitting celebrities against each other to benefit UNICEF UK.
 He competed for the "rest of the world" squad.

 On July 24, 2009, Fedorov filed a lawsuit against Joseph Zada for defrauding on an agreement to pay him $60 million to compensate him for the $43 million Fedorov invested with Zada over the past 11 years.
 The lawsuit was filed by Fedorov in Michigan.
 Fedorov won the suit but has been unable to collect on the judgment from Zada.

 Fedorov continues his philanthropic endeavours via the Sergei Fedorov Foundation, a 501(c)(3) charitable foundation, which has donated over $800,000 to charities that mostly benefit children in need.

-Fedorov currently serves as the head coach of CSKA Moscow.
 He resides in Moscow during hockey season and splits his summers between Detroit and Miami.

 Sergei is the brother of former professional hockey player Fedor Fedorov.